GeoffPidcock/llmeme/README.md

 All that got too complicated and in the way of user feedback - so simplified to the following simple call and app in GradIO:

 ![initial-flow](./assets/llmeme-concept.png)

+### Second Sprint
+Some evals should have been done prior to pushing it live - so this was the focus, and identified:
+- poor JSON formatting
+- problems with the JSON validation limiting the meme search space (to only those with two text boxes - e.g. Drake)

+Pushed an improved version to modal - though some prompts like `Toddler is not impresssed with his dad's cooking` still fail.

+User now sees an error message when the prompt fails.